eduardo-dangelo/code-docs/module01/VSCODE_CONFIGURATION_GUIDE.md

 ## Install ESLint

-1. Open the embedded terminal window using `Open Terminal` extension:
+1. Open the embedded Terminal using the shortcut `(shift ⌥ C)` or using the toggle button on the bottom-right:

     <img src="../imgs/open_terminal.png" alt="drawing" width="250"/>
 2. Install ESLint by running: